roykolak/chromecast-away/README.md

 * You must include Google's [official js script](https://www.gstatic.com/cv/js/sender/v1/cast_sender.js) on the page
 * The [Chromecast extension](https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd?hl=en) is required as it will pop open when users try to cast.
 * Here's all the [official docs](https://developers.google.com/cast/docs/developers)
+* Inspect the Chromecast by hitting http://CHROMECAST-IP:9222 (get the ip via the phone app)

 Playing via default media receiver
 ------------------------